dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 2. #### Special Majority
 	- Best way to describe??: Neither simple, effective and absolute majority.
 	- Various kinds mentioned.
-		- 2/3 of Members present and voting
+		- FIRST: 2/3 of Members present and voting
-			- Examples: Art 249, 312 (All India Services)
+			- Art 249, 312 (All India Services)
+		- SECOND: Art 368 (Amendment of the Constitution)
 			- Two conditions simultaneously:
-			1. 2/3 MP&V
+				- 2/3 MP&V
-			2. 50%+1 of total strength of the house.
+			- 50%+1 of total strength of the house.
-			- Examples: Art 368 (Amendment of the Constitution)
+			-
+		- THIRD:
 3. #### Effective Majority
 	- 50 percent (+1) of effective strength
 	- Effective strength = Total strength - Vacancies